 The final contract is always signed by all the parties concerned together with the Notary simultaneously.
 Should any one of the parties not be able to sign the contract personally, one can always sign a power of attorney appointing someone else in their stead to conclude the transaction and matters relating thereto.

-It is also a practice of mine to keep all parties involved in a property transfer regularly updated on how matters are proceeding until the day the appointment for signing of the final contract is confirmed.
+It is also a practice of Notary Josette to keep all parties involved in a property transfer regularly updated on how matters are proceeding until the day the appointment for signing of the final contract is confirmed.

-If you are a prospective purchaser who is going to take a loan from a local bank in Malta to finance the purchase price of the property, I liaison with your bank manager to ease and to follow up the procedure for the approval of your bank loan.
+If you are a prospective purchaser who is going to take a loan from a local bank in Malta to finance the purchase price of the property, Notary Josette will liaise with your bank manager to ease and to follow up the procedure for the approval of your bank loan.

 The original contract is always kept by the Notary which original contract in the end is passed to the Office of the Notary to Government and Notarial Archives.
 The Notary can always, upon request, issue a true copy of the original contract from the volumes of the Register kept at the Notary’s office.

-Also, as part of my notarial services, I offer free consultation on legal issues regarding property related matters prior to signing, such as providing information to non-resident purchasers about the implications of purchasing a property with or without the Acquisition of Immovable Property Permit (AIP permit), as the case may be.
-I will also look after your property succession rights the day the contract of purchase is signed – which leads us to the next part of my profession.
+Also, as part of the notarial services provided, Notary Josette offers free consultation on legal issues regarding property related matters prior to signing, such as providing information to non-resident purchasers about the implications of purchasing a property with or without the Acquisition of Immovable Property Permit (AIP permit), as the case may be.
+She will also look after your property succession rights the day the contract of purchase is signed – which leads us to the next part of Notary Josette’s notarial services.